he Historian is rife with incredible coincidences and unbelievable plot twists,

 "But I didn't find your tomb, you brought me here!"
 Dracula ignores this valid complaint.
 "Now that I have explained my evil plan,

 let us read!"
 And so we are treated to ludicrious scene where Rossi and Dracula are quietly reading ancient old books in a tomb!
-(But
+(But the reading doesn't commence

-not until after Rossi has a fine meal underground.
+until after Rossi has a fine meal underground.
 Where does this magical dinner come from?
 Why does an undead vampire need room service?
 No one else

 has been in his tomb for 500 years, so it isn't like he is used to entertaining visitors.)